 Entertainment in Los Angeles spans beyond the film industry, however.
 LA is home to great comedy clubs, interesting theatres, and is a must stop location for music tours.
 You’ll always have access to the best in entertainment.

 7) There’s Plenty of Professional Sports

 Bleacher Report ranked Los Angeles as the second best sports city in the United States, coming behind only Boston (but who likes the Patriots anyway?).
 Just in terms of teams, LA has two baseball teams, the Angels and the Dodgers, two basketball teams, the Lakers and Clippers, two football teams, the Rams and the Chargers, two hockey teams, the Ducks and the Kings, and two soccer teams, the Galaxy and Los Angeles FC.
 Add all the college teams and semi-pro leagues, and your sports heaven just got better.
 In short, you’ll never run out of games to attend.

 For those with a more refined palate, moving to Los Angeles means access to some of the best art museums on the West Coast.
 Atop the list is the Los Angeles County Museum of Art and the Getty Center, a sprawling hilltop garden and architecturally impressive designed edifice containing a large collection of Ancient Greek and Roman architecture.

 If modern art fits your fancy more than the ancient art, you’ll find plenty of contemporary galleries and museums.
-Here’s a list of some of the up and coming galleries in Los Angeles to check out on a spare evening.
+Here’s a list of some of the up and coming galleries in Los Angeles, CA to check out on a spare evening after you settle in.